 Broken and cracked windows and what to do about them

-With Spring just around the corner as I write this, now is certainly the BEST time to go outside and take a good look at the general condition of your house, and of course check those windows for any defects.
+Now is certainly the BEST time to go outside and take a good look at the general condition of your house, and of course check those windows for any defects.
 Getting your window cleaner to do this is MUCH cheaper than a surveyor or even your builder, so save money and use your head!

 So if the windows look grubby, hire a window cleaner to come around and take a look, and while he or she is up the ladder they themselves can check your windows for anything that doesn’t look right.